Frequently Asked Questions

 - Fewer employees: Sean Dwyer is both the Owner and sole practitioner at Overture.
 We do not have separate employees, nor separate owners, who need to be paid for the work that is performed for our clients.

-- Leveraging technology: we tactically leverage technology to enhance our client service experience and to improve efficiency in managing the firm.
+- Leveraging technology: We tactically leverage technology to enhance our client service experience and to improve efficiency in managing the firm.

 If my fee through Overture would be less than what I'm paying my current advisor, should I also expect to receive less?